 Paul had spent a year and a half planting and nurturing the Corinthian church.
-Now he lovingly, but firmly deals with their problems.
-The Roman Empire was morally bankrupt, and the city of Corinth was over the top with its excessive immorality.
+Now he lovingly but firmly deals with their problems.
+The Roman Empire was morally bankrupt and the city of Corinth was over the top with its excessive immorality.
 Corinth was the sin city, the “Las Vegas,” of the Empire.
-Even after they were born again by the Holy Spirit, some believers brought societal and cultural baggage into the church.
+Even after they were born again by the Holy Spirit, some believers brought societal and cultural baggage into their church life.
 That happens now also in the USA.

-Christ came, lived, died, rose, and gave us new birth not just to forgive us and then let us continue in badness.
+Christ came, lived, died, rose, and gave us new birth, not just to forgive us and then let us continue in badness.
 Jesus purifies us, sanctifies us, and changes us from inside out.
 And He says, “Leave your life of sin.”
-So it is obvious that Jesus-like love cannot rejoice at wrongdoing, evil, or injustice in ourselves or others.
+So Jesus-like love cannot rejoice at wrongdoing, evil, or injustice in ourselves or others.
 Now I’ll move on to another aspect of Jesus-like love.

 It Is Unloving and Wrong to Enjoy Bad Things Happening to Others

-The Corinthian church was divided into factions following Apollos, Peter, Paul, and others in an unhealthy way and the factions probably treated each other badly.
+The Corinthian church was divided into factions following Apollos, Peter, Paul, and others in unhealthy ways and the factions treated each other badly.
 There were lawsuits among them and maybe members were picking sides and rooting for their friends to drive competitors out of business.
 Some church members were living in immoral romantic relationships and other members condoned it.
 When the Corinthian church celebrated the Lord’s Supper, they also had a fellowship meal.
-Wealthier members flaunted their food and drink and got drunk, while the poor members remained hungry.5 They were not living like Jesus, whatever they claimed to believe about Him.
+That’s good.
+But wealthier members flaunted their food and got drunk, while the poorer members remained hungry.5 They were not living like Jesus, whatever they claimed to believe about Him.
 Whenever we enjoy injustice or sinful choices ourselves or like watching others do these things, we are not loving God our Lord and Savior and not loving people who are made in God’s image.

 Love Rejoices with the Truth

 Remember our key verse: 1 Corinthians 13:6 “Love does not delight in evil but rejoices with the truth.”
-In this context, truth means all that is the opposite of evil, wrong, or injustice.
-It reminds us of Galatians 5:22-23 “The fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control.
-Against such things there is no law.”
+In this context, truth means all that is opposite of evil, wrong, or injustice.
+It reminds us of Galatians 5:22-23 “The fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control.”
 Jesus is God our Supreme Lover.
 He is the Word of God who became flesh and made His dwelling among us.
 He is the glorious one and only Son of God, who came from the Father, full of grace and truth.
 God came down in Christ to show us concretely that He is the God who is love and how true love behaves toward others.

 Jesus does not delight in evil.
 He is holy, blameless, pure, set apart from sin.8 Christ did not gloat over the mess we were in.
 He took pity upon us, had compassion, and rescued us from guilt and darkness and the grave!
 Jesus remembered us in our low estate and took action to save us because His love endures forever.9